lanbarre/about-Lanisha/README.md

-# about-Lanisha
+# about
-Get to know Lanisha
+Get to know Olive
 # Hi, my name is Lanisha :smiley:

 I am a professionally skilled writer with a passion for technical writing and documentation.